John R. Casani: Jet Propulsion Laboratory

+Casani was described as a "good-natured" man, but was an autocratic project manager, nicknamed "Ayatollah Casani" by his colleagues.

 Casani retired in 1999, but the retirement was a brief one; he was recalled two weeks later to work with the Johnson Space Center on a problem that could have caused the loss of the Shuttle Radar Topography Mission.
-He then headed up an internal JPL investigation of the loss of the Mars Climate Orbiter, Mars Polar Lander and Deep Space 2 probes, and was project manager for Project Prometheus until its termination in 2005.
+He then headed up an internal JPL investigation of the loss of the Mars Climate Orbiter, Mars Polar Lander and Deep Space 2 probes, launched under cost-reduced "faster, better, cheaper" period, and was project manager for Project Prometheus until its termination in 2005.
+In 2000, he was invited to lead an independent commission for the British-European Beagle 2 Mars lander program.
+Casani retired from JPL in 2012.

+Personal life and death

+Casani was married for 39 years to Lynn Casani; she died in 2008.
+They had five sons.
+He died on June 19, 2025, at the age of 92.
+His papers are held by the Jet Propulsion Library and Archives.

 Awards

-Over a long career at the JPL, Casani received many awards, including the NASA Distinguished Service Medal in 1991, the NASA Exceptional Service Medal in 1965, the NASA Exceptional Achievement Medal in 1999 and 2000), and the NASA Outstanding Leadership Medal in 1974 and 1981.
+Over a long career at JPL, Casani received many awards, including the NASA Distinguished Service Medal in 1991, the NASA Exceptional Service Medal in 1965, the NASA Exceptional Achievement Medal in 1999 and 2000, and the NASA Outstanding Leadership Medal in 1974 and 1981.
 He received the Management Improvement Award for the Mariner Venus Mercury mission in 1974, the American Institute of Aeronautics and Astronautics' Space Systems Award in 1979, and the National Aerospace Club's Astronautics Engineer Award in 1981 for the Galileo project.
 He was also awarded the von Karman Lectureship in 1990, the American Astronautical Society Space Flight Award in 1989 and William Randolph Lovelace II Award in 2005, and the National Air and Space Museum Trophy for Lifetime Achievement in 2009.
 He received an honorary doctorate from the University of Pennsylvania in 2000, and from the University of Rome La Sapienza in 2000 for his work on Voyager, Galileo and Cassini.